 Subchapter F of Chapter 2210 (Sections 2210.251-2210.259) set forth the building code and inspection requirements for eligibility in the Texas Windstorm Insurance Association and provide for limited exceptions.
 In accordance with these sections, TWIA requires a Certificate of Compliance (WPI-8 or WPI-8-C) for all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
 TDI issues Certificates of Compliance (WPI-8) for ongoing improvements to structures.
 House Bill 2439 passed by the 84th Texas Legislature changed the windstorm certification process and required TWIA to implement a program to issue Certificates of Compliance (WPI-8-C) for completed improvements.
 The new law applies to a TWIA policy delivered, issued for delivery, or renewed on or after January 1, 2017.

-As of June 30, 2018, TWIA has issued 8,984 Certificates of Compliance (WPI-8-C) total in 2018 with a turnaround time of two days from application receipt to certificate issuance.
-This is more than eight times the number of certificates issued at the same time last year (1,061 issued as of June 30, 2017), and more than double the 4,422 total certificates issued in 2017.
+As of August 31, 2018, TWIA has issued 12,238 Certificates of Compliance (WPI-8-C) total in 2018 with a turnaround time of two days from application receipt to certificate issuance.

 Windstorm Certification Program